Loki-Xer/Jarvis-md/README.md

 ### 1. Customise Bot

  Go to Environment Variables and editi and use

-### 2. To Run Bot 24×7

- Copy the web url and add to the Environment Variables as SERVERURL

   </details>

-### DEPLOY TO REPLIT
+#### DEPLOY TO REPLIT

  1. If You don't have a account in replit.
 Create a account in replit.
     <br>